-How the New Retirement Secure Act Impacts You
+How the New Retirement SECURE Act Impacts You

 Congress recently passed, and President Trump signed, the SECURE Act.
 Among other things, it pushes back from age 70 1/2 to age 72 the age when someone is required to start taking their minimum distribution from their IRA, 401k, or IRA.
 It also allows individuals to contribute to an IRA past age 70 1/2 and makes it easier to generate annuity income from their retirement plan.

-The most significant change, though, is how it treats non-spouse beneficiaries.
+The most notable change, though, is how it treats non-spouse beneficiaries.
 Previously, non-spouse beneficiaries could “stretch” their required withdrawals over their lifetime.
 For example, a 40-year-old successful doctor who received a substantial sum from their mother’s IRA could take their required amount over their lifetime.